bloominstituteoftechnology/node-api4-project/README.md

 # Deployment and Best Practices

-In this challenge, you will build a simple Express app and deploy it to Heroku.
+In this challenge, you will build a simple Express app that is _deployable_ to Heroku.
+This means that it has a proper `start` script in the `package.json` file, and that the port number is taken from the environment instead of it being hard-coded.
+Feel free to deploy your app to Heroku, but bear in mind that this is not a free service anymore.

 ## Instructions